sbaik97/surfs_up/README.md

 ### Major Outputs:

-- Clean and data comparison between wiki and Kaggle data by scatter plots
+- Using the Python SQL toolkits and Object Relational Mapper, anaysis the last 12 months of precipitation data and the last 12 months of temperature observation from the SQLite(hawaii.sqlite) database.

  - Retrieve the last 12 months of precipitation data from SQLite database and plot the results

 ![Precipitation_last_year.PNG](resources/Precipitation_lastyear.PNG)

  - The last 12 months of temperature observation data for this station ('USC00519281') and plot the results as a histogram

 ![temperature_observation_data.PNG](resources/temperature_observation_data.PNG)